AvailLang/Avail/avail-plugin/README.md

 }

 avail {
-    // Indicates whether or not the Avail Standard Library, `avail-stdlib`
+    // Indicates whether the Avail Standard Library, `avail-stdlib` should
-    // should be imported into the roots directory useAvailStdLib = true
+    // be imported into the roots directory.
+Defaults to `true`. useAvailStdLib = true

+	// Specify the roots directory where the roots should be located.
+This will
+    // default to `"$projectDir/avail/roots"` if not specified. rootsDirectory = "$projectDir/avail/my-roots"

+	// The directory to place your build `.repo` files for the included
+    // Avail roots.
+This will default to `"$projectDir/avail/repositories"` if
+    // not specified.
+	repositoryDirectory = "$projectDir/avail/my-repos"

     // Provides a custom name for the workbench jar created and run from
     // the `assembleAndRunWorkbench` task.
 Defaults to "workbench".